 In spring the branches become thickly lined with small, lemon-yellow pea flowers 1 cm long, with a light clover-scent detectable from a large mass of plants.
 The season can last till mid-December if cool and moist.

 Seed sets in plenty, one small bean per pod, and this is an easy means of propagation.

 Attracts native fauna.

 Where to see Native Broom in Centennial Parklands.

-In the park there are a number of planted specimens, but naturally occurring plants may be found on the edge of the Lachlan Swamp, and on the bridge across the stream below the Mission Fields.
+In Centennial Park, there are a number of planted specimens, but naturally occurring plants may be found on the edge of the Lachlan Swamp, and on the bridge across the stream below the Mission Fields.